 The company’s industry-leading container tracking platform, Track & Trace reached 22 terminals in 2020 with 3 additional terminals ready for launch in Q1 2021.
 The ability to see live Truck Turn Times via the website was also introduced for many of its terminals.
 And to support this functionality with real-time data, the company accelerated the roll-out of 4G LTE Wireless networks across its terminals.

-In terms of investments, APM Terminals signed contracts for the expansion of APM Terminals Poti, the new Vado Gateway Terminal was inaugurated, construction of the new Ivory Coast Terminal got underway, rail services were restored at APM Terminals Apapa, Tema Port expansion was completed two months ahead of schedule and the West Africa Container Terminal commenced its expansion to handle growing volumes in Nigeria.
+In terms of investments, APM Terminals signed contracts for the expansion of APM Terminals Poti, the new Vado Gateway Terminal was inaugurated, construction of the new Côte d'Ivoire Terminal got underway, rail services were restored at APM Terminals Apapa, Tema Port expansion was completed two months ahead of schedule and the West Africa Container Terminal commenced its expansion to handle growing volumes in Nigeria.

 APM Terminals Inland Services portfolio, a network of inland terminals around the globe consisting of 36 business units with over 100 locations, was sold to Maersk.
 This supports Maersk in becoming the global integrator of container logistics and enables APM Terminals to fully focus on maintaining its position as a world-class port operator.

 APM Terminals signed a memorandum of understanding with Sahathai Terminal PLC (PORT) and Mitr Phol Sugar to develop a 345,000 TEU capacity greenfield container terminal in Bangkok, Thailand.
 Bangkok River Terminal Limited (BRT) will accommodate Thailand’s rapidly-growing containerized import and export trade.